Falcon Fraud Detection

 - Secure Messaging – A feature on the Superior National Bank website allows you to contact the bank through a secure method.

-- eStatements – This free service allows your statements to be sent directly to your e-mail inbox, thereby reducing the risk of your statement being stolen or lost.
+- eStatements – This free service allows you to receive an email notification every time your eStatement is ready to be viewed.
+To access your eStatements, you will log into your online banking account, thereby reducing the risk of your statement being lost or stolen.

 Please click here to view Superior National Bank & Trust Company’s privacy notice.